zuavra/nginx-ip-whitelister/README.md

 * `PORT`: defines the port that the validator listens on. *Defaults to `3000`.*
 * `HOST`: defines the interface that the validator listens on. *Defaults to `0.0.0.0`.*
-* `KEY`: you can specify an access key which will always be checked.
-Leave blank to disable this and to only check keys passed from Nginx configuration.
 * `DEBUG`: if set to `yes` it will log every request to the standard output.
-By default it will only log the initial "Listening..." message.
+By default it will only log the startup messages.

 ## 6. How to integrate with Nginx